Search results for "homeless services" near 78205

 In collaboration with others, we offer an array of services to the poor and vulnerable in and around San Antonio, including underserved, unincorporated areas of Bexar County with high levels of poverty.
 The program serves a broad population of all ages, with a special focus on veterans, the disabled, seniors, those with children under 5, the homeless, and those at high risk of becoming homeless.

-In addition, because we guide and oversee a network of more than 59 Conference distribution sites in the community (offering an array of services), we can connect those in need to the conference located closest to them.
+In addition, because we guide and oversee a network of Conference distribution sites in the community that offer an array of services, we can connect those in need to the conference located closest to them.

 LGBTQ youth and young adults.